jordans-code/AFB-Bot/README.md

 - Add additional bases as they are suggested.
 I did not include many National Guard / Reserve bases due to a lack of mentions, however if you think a base should be added please let me know and it can be easily done.
 Undisclosed locations will obviously not be added.

+- Add a leaderboard for the base rankings.

 - Potentially add other branch bases (if requested).

 - Open to any suggestions.

 **Notes:**

-- For base information the bot will only reply with a single base's information if multiple are mentioned.
+- For base information the bot will only handle one base per comment, if multiple are mentioned it will take the first it sees in it's list.

 - If a user has already rated a base it will change their previous rating, ratings are stored in a SQLite3 DB.